securekubernetes/securekubernetes/docs/scenario_2_defense.md

 kubectl -n kube-system delete svc/istio-mgmt
 ```

-But, how did this happen?!?!?!
-What is in `dev` namespace that led to someone running commands on the nodes?
+But, I want to know how did they get in in the first place?!?!?!
+The `create` event authorized because of the `dev:default` serviceaccount.
+So, what is in `dev` namespace that led to someone taking over the entire host?

 ```console
 kubectl -n dev get pods
 ```

+There is an `app`, a `db`, and a `dashboard`.
+Wait a second!
+Could it be an exposed dashboard?

 ```console
 kubectl -n dev logs $(kubectl -n dev get pods -o name | grep dashboard) -c dashboard
 ```

-Nothing.

 ```console
 kubectl -n dev logs $(kubectl -n dev get pods -o name | grep dashboard) -c authproxy
 ```

-Ah, so this is how they got in.
-There is `/webshell` activity in authproxy logs with the source IP.
+It is an exposed dashboard.
+That's how they got in.
+There is `GET /webshell` in authproxy logs with the source IP.

-But, how can we mitigate ourselves from this in the future?
+I might want to disable automatically mounting the serviceaccount token by setting `automountServiceAccountToken: false` in the pod spec.
+But, how can we mitigate this further?

-Remember that the attacker elevated their privileges by running a privileged container and I remember a talk at KubeCon San Diego 2019 about Open-Policy-Agent/Gatekeeper that can be deployed as an admission controller.
+The attacker ran a privileged container, which they shouldn't have been able to.
+So, we should block that.
+I remember a talk at KubeCon this week about Open-Policy-Agent/Gatekeeper that gets deployed as an admission controller.

 That should work because an admission controller is a piece of code that intercepts requests to the Kubernetes API server after the request is authenticated and authorized.

 ![opa admission gatekeeper](img/opa.png)

-So, let's block privileged containers and whitelist only the images we expect to have on our cluster:
+So, we can set a policy that will deny privileged containers and allow only the images we expect to have on our cluster:

 ```console
 kubectl apply -f https://raw.githubusercontent.com/securekubernetes/securekubernetes/master/manifests/security2.yaml